gap-actions/run-pkg-tests/README.md

 All of the following inputs are optional.

 - `NO_COVERAGE`:
-  - Set to a non-empty string to suppress gathering coverage.
+  - Boolean that determines whether or not to suppress gathering coverage.
-  - default: `''`
+  - default: `'false'`
 - `GAP_TESTFILE`:
-  - The name of the GAP file to be read for executing the package tests.
+  - Name of the GAP file to be read for executing the package tests (overrides TestFile in PackageInfo.g).
   - default: The `TestFile` specified in `PackageInfo.g`
-- `only-needed`:
+- `mode`:
-  - If set to a non-empty string, then only needed dependencies of the package being tested are loaded.
+  - Value that determines which packages are loaded before the package is tested.
+The possible values are `'default'`, `'onlyneeded'` or `'loadall'`.
+The option `'default'` loads GAP with default set of package; `'onlyneeded'` loads only the needed dependencies of the package being tested;
-  - default: `''`
-- `load-all`:
-  - If set to a non-empty string, then executed `LoadAllPackages()` before the package being tested.
+    `'loadall'` executes `LoadAllPackages()` before the package being tested.
-  - default: `''`
+  - default: `'default'`
 - `pre-gap`:
   - Prefix for the `GAP` shell variable used by this action to launch GAP (e.g. setting this to `valgrind --trace-children=yes --leak-check=full` will run GAP through valgrind)'
   - default: `''`
 - `warnings-as-errors`:
-  - If set to a non-empty string, then any errors produced whilst loading the package will be treated as errors.
+  - Boolean that determines whether any warnings produced whilst loading the package will be treated as errors.
   - default: `'true'`

+### What's new in V4

+There are two main changes between V3 and V4: the introduction of the `mode` option, and the restriction of the allowed values for boolean-like options.

+#### The `mode` option

+The `mode` option was introduced to replace the `only-needed` and `load-all` options.
+In particular:

+- the setting `only-needed: 'true'` with V3 should be replaced by `mode: 'onlyneeded'` with V4, which will result in `GAP` only loading the needed dependencies of the package being tested;
+- the setting `load-all: 'true'` with V3 should be replaced by `mode: 'loadall'` with V4, which will result in GAP executing `LoadAllPackages()` before running the package tests;
+- the combination of `only-needed: 'false'` and `load-all: 'false'` with V3 should be replaced with by `mode :'default'` with V4, which loads `GAP` with the default set of packages.

+It is no longer possible to exactly replicate the behaviour obtained by setting `only-needed: 'true'` and `load-all: 'true'`.
+Instead, this should be replaced with `mode: 'loadall'`.

+#### Restricted boolean-like options

+In V3, the boolean-like options `NO_COVERAGE` and `warnings-as-errors` accepted any string value.
+In V4, these options only accept the values `'true'` and `'false'`.

 ### What's new in V3